Saint Library

 Church of Saint Anne in Constantinople

-Emperor Justinian I builds a church in Constantinople dedicated to Saint Anne, a landmark in her veneration in the Eastern Church.
+Emperor Justinian I built a church in Constantinople dedicated to Saint Anne, marking an early milestone of her formal veneration in the Eastern Church.

 1584